 Black Studies (Interdepartmental Graduate Concentration)

-The Department of African American Studies offers work leading to the graduate Interdepartmental Concentration in Black Studies.
+The Department of Black Studies offers work leading to the graduate Interdepartmental Concentration in Black Studies.
 Students in the following graduate programs may be eligible to complete the Interdepartmental Concentration in Black Studies:

 |Criminology, Law, and Justice||MA, PhD|